This question may also be stated, “What were you paid in your last job?” for those who are not currently employed.

 These differences mean that comparing the salary paid by a previous employer with what the new employer may pay is not “an apples-to-apples comparison.”

-Instead of providing your salary, use one of the responses in the Sample Answers, above, to dodge the question.
+Instead of providing your salary, use one of the responses in the Sample Answers, above, to dodge salary questions.
 Or dodge the employer who insists on an answer to this inappropriate question.

 Recognizing that this question is an inappropriate attempt to bully job seekers for the salary negotiation, several parts of the USA have made this question illegal.
 The effort to protect job candidate salary history seems to be expanding.
 The expectation is that new employees will be paid more fairly when they are protected by this law.